-SECURITIES AND EXCHANGE COMMISSION

-WASHINGTON, D.C.
-20549

-POST-EFFECTIVE AMENDMENT NO. 1 ON FORM F-3

-TO

-FORM F-1

-REGISTRATION STATEMENT UNDER THE SECURITIES ACT OF 1933

-DOUBLE HULL TANKERS, INC.

-(Exact name of registrant as specified in its charter)
+SECURITIES AND EXCHANGE COMMISSION WASHINGTON, D.C.
+20549 POST-EFFECTIVE AMENDMENT NO. 2 ON FORM F-3 TO FORM F-1 REGISTRATION STATEMENT UNDER THE SECURITIES ACT OF 1933 DOUBLE HULL TANKERS, INC. (Exact name of registrant as specified in its charter) Republic of the Marshall Islands 4412 N/A incorporation or organization)

-Republic of the Marshall Islands (State or other jurisdiction of incorporation or organization) 4412 (Primary Standard Industrial Classification Code Number) N/A (I.R.S.
+(State or other jurisdiction of

+(Primary Standard Industrial

+Classification Code Number)

+(I.R.S.
 Employer Identification No.)